gchure/phd/docs/src/chapter_05/section_03_introduction.md

 characteristics have received much attention, their connection to cell survival is understudied.
 Drawing such a direct connection between channel copy number and survival requires quantitative *in vivo* experiments.
-To our knowledge, the work presented in van den Berg et al. 2016 [@vandenberg2016] is the first attempt to simultaneously measure channel abundance and survivability for a single species of mechanosensitive channel.
+To our knowledge, the work presented in [@vandenberg2016] is the first attempt to simultaneously measure channel abundance and survivability for a single species of mechanosensitive channel.
 While the measurement of channel copy number was performed at the level of single cells using super-resolution